Napa Valley Bike Rentals

 What should I wear to go biking in Napa Valley?

+RECOMMENDED: Warm layers for cool mornings, shorts or capris, longer pants with tapered/slim fitted legs, flat-soled shoes, sunglasses, sandals as long as they are securely strapped on your feet – also, sunscreen!
 NOT RECOMMENDED: Denim (heavy seams combined with the friction while riding can become uncomfortable), maxi dresses or wide-legged pants (can get caught in the chain or spokes which will not only ruin your garment but may also cause you to crash), wedge heels, flip flops, mules.
+The wineries generally don’t have a dress code, but we understand you want to blend with other guests.
+We advise drssing “smart active” like you would for a round of golf.

 How far will we ride on the bike tour?